jeffsimp88/tower-of-hanoi/README.md

-## Project Authors; Jeff Simpson and Stephen Serio
+## Project Authors; Jeffrey Simpson and Stephen Serio

 * Stephen Created the divs in the HTML
 * Jeff modified the divs in the CSS portion during the same time.